How to change a radiator in your home

 If that’s the case, it’s not all bad news!
 New, modern radiators are much more advanced than older models, meaning they’re more energy efficient, and upgrading them could save you money on your energy bills.

-The question is, do you need a plumber to change a radiator, or can you do it yourself?
+The question is, can you change a radiator yourself?

-As with anything home improvement-related, if you’re not confident replacing a radiator, you should enlist the help of a professional.
+As with anything home improvement-related, if you’re not confident, you should enlist the help of a professional.

 Changing a radiator for a model that’s the same is relatively easy as long as the pipes and brackets are in the same place.